authelia/authelia/docs/content/en/reference/integrations/database-integrations.md

 It is also generally recommended that you do not rely on automatic update tools to perform this action unless you are sure they shut down the container properly (i.e. with a graceful stop).

+While this guide exists and it contains some guidance on managing the database being used, it is by no means exhaustive or intended as such and users should refer to the database vendors documentation.

 ## PostgreSQL

 The only current support criteria for [PostgreSQL] at present is that the version you're using is supported by the